webpack/webpack.js.org/src/content/configuration/resolve.md

 `object`

-Create aliases to `import` or `require` certain modules more easily.
+Create aliases to `import` or `require` certain modules with less effort.
 For example, to alias a bunch of commonly used `src/` folders:

 __webpack.config.js__